LivelyDismay/magnum-opus/postinstall.md

 At this point, I'd recommend restarting your PC.
 It's been through a lot!
 Give it a little reboot.

 Launch ModOrganizer.exe from inside your installation folder (the one you chose for the modlist when you first installed it via the Wabbajack app).
 There's a big bar on the right side that says `F4SE`.
+Next to it is a big button that says `RUN`.
 This is how you will launch the game from now on. **You need to launch the game in this exact way every time in order to play with the installed mods.**

 The first launch may take a few minutes.
 A lot of data is being opened, parsed, and cached.
 Future launches should be a bit quicker.
 Please be patient.